Ready to Get Started?

 The answer is bottled-up emotion.
 The quickest way to help someone be less difficult is to help them discharge their pent-up emotional energy – express their feelings – let off steam.
 Animals don’t hold on to fear.
 They express it immediately by fight or flight, and it’s gone.
 They rapidly recover their ability to function.
 Human beings have the same set of instincts, but human society trains us to bottle up emotion, suppress it, hide it, deny it.
 The result is we often get stuck in a difficult and dysfunctional frame of mind.

-When you're dealing with difficult people how can you change their state of mind?
+When you're dealing with difficult people in the workplace how can you change their state of mind?

 The answer is – you can help them let off steam.
 How can you do this?
 Not by arguing, but by listening with empathy.
 This isn't easy to do, because when people are difficult with us the natural impulse is to be difficult back.
 So you may need coaching, and that’s what we can give you on our course.